FelixHerrera/Clear-Assignment/README.md

-Assignment for clear based on the following criteria, built using next.js, React, and material-ui.
+Assignment for clear based on the following criteria, built using next.js, React, and material-ui with tests written using Jest and Enzyme.
 Project was generated using Node v14.16.0

 As an Admin, I want a table that displays all the organizations we serve so that I can keep track of our clients.